-FFS on the message name.
+17. The CU sends DL TA INFO NOTIFY message to the source gNB-DU containing the TA, the associated CFRA resource information , and the candidate cell ID to the gNB-CU.

-15. The UE sends the lower layer measurement result to the source gNB-DU.
+18. The UE sends the lower layer measurement result to the source gNB-DU.

-16. The source gNB-DU decides to execute LTM to a candidate target cell.
+19. The source gNB-DU decides to execute LTM to a candidate target cell.

-17. The source gNB-DU sends LTM command to the UE.
+20. The source gNB-DU sends LTM cell switch command to the UE.